sauciucrazvan/tracely/README.md

 # Tracely

 Tracely is your ultimate management app with seamless cloud synchronization.
-Keep an organized track of all your projects, ideas, notes, and everything else you can imagine – all in one place, across multiple devices. 📊🗂️
+Keep an organized track of all your projects, ideas, notes, expenses, and everything else you can imagine – all in one place, across multiple devices. 📊🗂️

-> **Status: Stable ✅**
->
-> 🛠 Tracely is still currently under active development.
-> The latest build is stable only for Android & Web.
-> iOS & MacOS are on the way, they might work if you compile the code yourself.

 ## Table of Contents
 - [Features](#features)